vincentlee1218/ti84ce/README.md

 Character DNA Only Openable on TI-84 CE: This is a folder that contains the characters that the TI-84 Plus CE uses.\
 Legacy Message System - Inbox Express and Mail is powered by Webapp.
 The menu interface used in these programs is the old version with "Mail by Webapp".
 This version has been succeeded by a new version that removed the "Mail by Webapp" heading and only included the message number and ID.

+5 images (.8ca files) from TI-84 Plus CE, each take up 22256 bytes on calculator.

 6 PDFS:

 * TI-BASIC Programming Guide in English